Netherlands men's national under-18 basketball team

 The Netherlands men's national under-18 basketball team is the national junior representative for the Netherlands in international under-18 basketball tournaments.
 They are governed by Basketball Nederland.
-The team competes at the FIBA U18 European Championship, with the opportunity to qualify for the FIBA Under-19 World Cup.
-The current coach is Paul Vervaeck.
+The team competes at the FIBA U18 EuroBasket, mostly in Division B. The current coach is Paul Vervaeck.

 In 2018, the team won its first medal when it won gold at the 2018 FIBA U18 European Championship Division B tournament.
 Following their victory, the Netherlands were promoted to Division A.